 But more was to come.
-The old women screamed at him, “You dammed Russian, you think you can come here and steal from us.
+The old women screamed at him, “You damned Russian, you think you can come here and steal from us.
 I have enough of your lot.”

-Ivan stood frozen, not understanding the words, but the meaning, was clear to him.
-Babushka walked past him to the apartment door, opened it and screamed again, ”Out off here.– Go!”
+Ivan stood frozen, not understanding the words, but the meaning was clear to him.
+Babushka walked past him to the apartment door, opened it and screamed again, ”Out of here.– Go!”
 Her outstretched finger pointing the way.

-He went back empty handed and prepared himself for guard duty, happy that he could avoid the corrosive remarks of his comrades for a few more hours.
+He went back empty-handed and prepared himself for guard duty, happy that he could avoid the corrosive remarks of his comrades for a few more hours.
 Standing in front of the Kommandantura on point duty he was able to see the building of his humiliation.
-After another night of celebrating the end of hostilities in Europe his mates were able, next morning, to squeeze the whole story out of him.
-They laughed uncontrollable about Ivan and his lost battle with the German Babushka.
+After another night of celebrating the end of hostilities in Europe, his mates were able, next morning, to squeeze the whole story out of him.
+They laughed uncontrollably about Ivan and his lost battle with the German Babushka.